Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Refined-SAC for MIMO

-The SAC method is a state-of-the-art maximum entropy RL algorithm that optimizes the trade-off between maximizing the cumulative reward and maintaining a high entropy policy to encourage adequate exploration.
-SAC employs the policy iteration approach, where it alternates between policy evaluation and policy improvement steps \cite{saglam2023deep}.
-It is an off-policy learning technique, rendering it efficient and scalable, as it allows learning from experience stored in a replay buffer.
-This algorithm primarily operates three networks: two $Q$-networks and one policy or actor network.
-The two $Q$-networks, denoted as $Q_{\theta_{1}}$ and $Q_{\theta_{2}}$, mitigate the overestimation of $Q$-value estimates, a common issue in DRL algorithms.
+The SAC method is a state-of-the-art maximum entropy DRL algorithm that optimizes the trade-off between maximizing the cumulative reward and maintaining a high entropy policy to encourage adequate exploration \cite{Haarnoja2018SoftAO}.
+The proposed RSMB algorithm employs the policy iteration approach, alternating between policy evaluation and policy improvement steps \cite{saglam2023deep}.
+This technique is off-policy, making it efficient and scalable.
+It allows learning from experiences stored in a replay buffer.
+This algorithm primarily involves three networks: two $Q$-networks and one policy actor network.
+The two $Q$-networks, i.e., $Q_{\qtheta_{1}}$ and $Q_{\qtheta_{2}}$, mitigate the overestimation of $Q$-value estimates, a common issue in DRL algorithms \cite{sutton1998reinforcement,Haarnoja2018SoftAO}.

 The $Q$-networks utilize states provided by the environment, and actions generated by the actor network to derive $Q$-value estimates.
-Let's denote the actor network as $\pi_{\psi}$, where $\psi$ represents the policy parameters.
-In the SAC algorithm, the $Q$-networks are trained jointly with the following rule:
+Denote the actor network as $\pi_{\qpsi}$, where $\qpsi$ represents the policy parameters.
+In the RSMB algorithm, the $Q$-networks are trained jointly with the following rule:

 where $(\qs, \qa, \qr, \qs')$ indicates a transition obtained from the replay buffer.
-The $\theta_{i}$ denotes the parameters of the $i$-th $Q$-network, $\xi$ is the entropy regularization term or temperature, and $\mu$ is the learning rate.
-Accordingly, The loss function is defined by the MSE between the target value $\qz$ and the current $Q$-value estimate as follows:
+The $\qtheta_{i}$ denotes the parameters of the $i$-th $Q$-network, $\xi$ is the entropy regularization term or temperature, and $\mu$ is the learning rate.
+Accordingly, The loss function is defined by the MSE between the target value $y^{\text{target}}$ and the current $Q$-value estimate as follows:

 The update on the parameters of the $i$-th $Q$-network is given by

 Similarly, the policy network utilizes state vectors from the environment to produce action vectors.
 The SAC framework calculates the policy network loss through: